xiaohan2011/fastq_reader/README.md

 A short script to read fastq files from Nanopore long-read sequencing data.
 Sort based on length.

-Input: fastq file path, optional: fasta file path for reference.
+Input: fastq file path.
+Optional: fasta file path for reference.

 Output:
   if fastq only: csv file of reads sorted based on length and a histogram.